-The Center for Academic Success on South Campus and Campus Learning Centers on Northwest and Southeast Campuses provide special assistance in computerized tutorial programs and assessment instruments.
+The Center for Academic Success on South and Trinity River campuses and the Campus Learning Centers on Northwest and Southeast campuses provide special assistance in computerized tutorial programs and assessment instruments.
 Northeast Campus offers special services through the Counseling Center.